Learning Not to Learn: Nature versus Nurture in Silico: Time Horizons, Meta-Learned Strategies Entropy Reduction

+While the simple bandit task provides an analytical perspective on the trade-off of learning versus hard-coded behavior, it is not obvious that the obtained insights generalize to more complex situations, i.e., to distributions of finite-horizon MDPs.
+To investigate this, we studied exploration behavior in an ensemble of grid worlds task.
+We hypothesize that meta-learning yields qualitatively different spatial exploration strategies depending on the lifetime of the agent.
+For short a lifetime, the agent should opt for small rewards that are easy to find.
+For longer lifetimes, the agent can spend time to explore the environment and identify higher rewards that are harder to find.
+To test this hypothesis, we train a RL$^2$-based meta learner to explore a maze with three different types of goal locations (top row of figure \ref{fig:grid_problem}): $g_h$ (green object), $g_m$ (yellow object) and $g_s$ (pink object) with transition rewards $R(g_h) > R(g_m) > R(g_s)$.
 During an episode/lifetime the goal locations are fixed.
 At the beginning of the episode $g_m$ and $g_h$ are randomly sampled.
 The location of $g_s$, on the other hand, remains fixed across all training episodes.
 We sample the possible locations for $g_h$ from the outermost column and row (11 locations) while $g_m$ varies along the third row and column (excluding the borders, 5 locations).
 Thereby, the three goals encode destinations with varying degrees of spatial uncertainty and payoff.
 The agent can move up, down, left and right.
 After it (red circle) transitions into a goal location, it receives the associated reward and is teleported back to the initial location in the bottom left corner.
 Within one episode, the agent can hence first perform one or several exploration runs, in which it identifies the object location, and then do a series of exploitation runs, in which it takes the shortest path to that location.
-Importantly, the agent does not observe the goal locations but instead has to infer the locations based on the observed transition rewards.\\
+Importantly, the agent does not observe the goal locations but instead has to infer the locations based on the observed transition rewards.
+Depending on the lifetime of the agent during the inner loop adaptation, we find that meta-learning can imprint 3 qualitatively different strategies (figure \ref{fig:grid_problem} right column; figure \ref{fig:grid_objects_over_life}): For small lifetimes the agent executes a hard-coded policy that repeatedly walks to the safe, low-reward pink object.
+As the lifetime and consequently inner loop adaptation is increased, we find that the agent's meta-learned policy starts to explore a broader range of locations int the maze, first exploring possible locations of the medium-reward object and -- for long lifetimes -- the distant and uncertain high-reward object (figure \ref{fig:grid_problem} right column).
+Consistently, the agent exploits increasingly uncertain rewards with increasing lifetime (figure \ref{fig:grid_objects_over_life}).